How many types of Spanish are there?

 American Spanish:

-The arrival of Spanish colonizers on the coast of Puerto Rico in the 15th century began the incorporation of Spanish cultures and languages in the US.
+The arrival of Spanish colonizers on the coast of Puerto Rico in the 15th century began incorporating Spanish cultures and languages into the US.
 As shocking as it may seem, it is true that the US has more Spanish speakers than Spain.
 About 41 million native speakers reside in the American states.
 The immigrants from Mexico, Cuba, Venezuela, and so on have also played an important role in the rise of the Spanish language in the US.
 The American community mostly speaks Mexican Spanish, and Hispanics have been a major ethnic group in the United States.
-Throughout the years, Spanish speakers have greatly increased in the American states, and this language is one of the most studied languages.
+Throughout the years, Spanish speakers have greatly increased in the American states, one of the most studied languages.
 This is the mark of Spanish culture in the US.

 European Spanish: